Studying vaping behavior to improve public health

 Moving Beyond Blind Men and Elephants: Providing Total Estimated Annual Costs Improves Health Insurance Decision Making

 September 14, 2016

-Study examined the effect of providing total costs estimates on health insurance decisions
+The study examined the effect of providing total costs estimates on health insurance decisions.

 Introducing Our New Chair